Zé Carlos (footballer, born 1943)

-José Carlos Gaspar Ferreira (born 7 September 1943), known as Zé Carlos, is a Brazilian former footballer.
+José Carlos Gaspar Ferreira (born 7 September 1943), known as Zé Carlos, is a Brazilian former footballer who played as a defender.

 Club career

-Nicknamed "Canarinho", Zé Carlos was a defender of Botafogo FR throughout the 1960s, having played alongside other great idols of the club such as Garrincha, Nílton Santos, Amarildo and Quarentinha.
+Nicknamed "Canarinho", Zé Carlos played for Botafogo FR throughout the 1960s, alongside other great idols of the club such as Garrincha, Nílton Santos, Amarildo and Quarentinha.

 International career

 Zé Carlos was part of the Brazil national team that competed in the 1963 Pan American Games, where the team won the gold medal.
 He also played one match for the A team on 19 September 1967, against Chile, scoring one of the goals in the match.